 One Set of Rules for Formal Proceedings

-Probate, trust, and guardianship matters in Arizona follow a specific set of procedural rules.
-This statute makes the default clear: unless a particular section of Title 14 provides its own procedure, formal proceedings follow the Arizona Rules of Probate Procedure.
+Probate, trust, and guardianship matters follow a specific set of rules.
+This statute makes the default clear.
+If a section of Title 14 does not provide its own procedure, the rules of probate procedure apply.

 Unless specifically provided to the contrary in this title or unless inconsistent with its provisions, the rules of probate procedure govern formal proceedings under this title.

-A.R.S. § 14-1304This matters because probate procedure differs from standard civil litigation in important ways.
-Probate courts handle unique situations, from appointing personal representatives to resolving will contests, and the procedural rules reflect those differences.
+A.R.S. § 14-1304This matters because probate procedure differs from standard civil litigation.
+Probate courts handle unique situations, from appointing personal representatives to resolving will contests.
+The rules reflect those differences.

 Why This Baseline Matters

 The statute also builds in flexibility.
-Where Title 14 contains a specific procedural requirement for a particular type of proceeding, that specific rule takes priority.
-This allows Arizona to tailor certain proceedings, such as informal probate or supervised administration, while keeping the general rules of probate procedure as the foundation for everything else.
+If Title 14 has a specific rule for a certain type of case, that rule takes priority.
+This lets Arizona tailor certain proceedings while keeping the general rules as a foundation.